telenordigital/id-docs.telenordigital.com/docs/integrate-android-sdk/setup.md

 }
 ```

 Before using the SDK some entries have to be added to `AndroidManifest.xml`.
-The example app contains [a full example of a valid `AndroidManifest.xml`](https://github.com/telenordigital/connect-android-sdk/blob/master/connect-id-example/src/main/AndroidManifest.xml).
+See instructions below.
+The example app also contains [a full example of a valid `AndroidManifest.xml`](https://github.com/telenordigital/connect-android-sdk/blob/master/connect-id-example/src/main/AndroidManifest.xml).

 ## Set Staging or Production Environment